Mekhitarists: History

-In 1810 all the other monastic institutions in Venice were abolished by Napoleon, but the Mekhitarists were exempted by name from the decree.
+In 1810 all the other monastic institutions in Venice were abolished by Napoleon, but the Mekhitarists were specifically exempted from the decree.

 Lord Byron visited the monastery on 13 November 1816, a Wednesday.
 His companion John Cam Hobhouse left this account of the visit:

 Byron and I then went in [a] gondola to [the] establishment of St Lazare.
 It was some time before we were let in – the brothers were at prayer, but when we walked into their church one of them bowed out and most courteously showed us about.
 Unfortunately the key to the library was not to be found – the keeper of it was out.
 We saw the neat galleries and little chambers of the fathers, with Armenian letters over them.
 Our conductor showed us a man’s dictionary of Armenian and Latin – told us there were about forty frati and eighteen pupils, some few from Armenia, but mostly Constantinople.
 One has been in London and talks English.
 The youths learn Latin, all of them, and some Greek – also German and French some – and all Italian – English will now be taught.

 Those who please of the pupils enter the order (they have revenues on the mainland).
 Zanetto said Napoleon despoiled them, but our conductor contradicted this, and said that he gave a decree from Paris saving this brotherhood from the fate of the other monasteries on account of their patriotic labours for their countrymen.
 We saw their press, where eight men are employed, when we saw them on an Armenian Testament.
 They are now on a translation of Rollin.
 Their average is four books a year.
 They are all for the use of the Armenian nation, and all printed, as our guide said, in the literal (literary/classical) Armenian.
 They are shipped for Constantinople, and there sold.

 The dining-hall set out there looked like a Cambridge dining-hall – and the establishment is about 100 years old founded by one [Mekhitar], whose picture is in the refectory.
 It did our hearts good to see the place.
 We are to return and see the library.
 They are all Catholics.